ZieClu/AppDev-Final-Project/README.md

 ---

+Additional Notes:
-Additional Notes: In connection.php, change the root password to mysql to the one set in your device.
+- In connection.php, change the root password to mysql to the one set in your device.
+- Use the bookmarked.sql file to load the database

 ---